Resources for Foster/Kinship/Adoptive Families

 Foster/kinship/adoptive children are eligible to receive behavioral health services through a RBHA.
 For children in foster/kinship care, the CMDP ID card has the phone number of the RBHA which will provide behavioral health services to each member.
 For adoptive children, the AHCCCS health plan ID card has the RBHA’s phone number.
 You can also use the map below to find your RBHA and its contact information.

-- Coverage for Youth Transitioning out of Foster Care
+- Coverage for Youth Transitioning out of Foster Care - English

 - Foster Care Resource Packet